你的一票不會浪費！ A Cantonese Chinese version of You Can’t ‘Waste’ Your Vote is now available. How exciting! Big thanks to volunteer translator Jacky Sit.

 By popular request, I’ve made print-on-demand posters available — perfect for offices, classrooms, common rooms, lounges, waiting rooms and reception areas… even homes!

-I’d like to expand this project to include explainers about Senate voting, voting in state elections, and so on.
-If you want to make sure you hear about it when I release a new comic, sign up to my email thing.
+I’d like to expand and continue the grand project of democracy, for which I am solely responsible.
+To make sure you hear about it when I release a new comic or other astonishing thing, sign up to my email list.
+The emails will be pleasantly infrequent.
 Thanks for your confidence in me.

 Is there a comic like this for Senate voting?